If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

 This non-verbal Lizard Brain ensures self-preservation and survival.

-It’s responsible for our most primitive instincts: things like breathing, heart rate, fear, and hunger.
+It’s responsible for our most primitive instincts: breathing, heart rate, fear, and hunger.

 It also sees anything new or risky as threatening and something that should be avoided.